 Additional close-up detail for sighting 4463213.
 The first image shows a close-up of the wing's light brown coloured pterostigma, which is a thickened and coloured cell in the outer wing.
 The apparent purpose of the pterostigma, being a heavier section of the wing in comparison to nearby sections, is to assist the lacewing in gliding and in raising the insect's critical flight speed.
 Without the pterostigma, self-exciting vibrations or flapping would set in on the wing after a certain critical speed, reducing flight speed and making gliding impossible.

-Describe how you intend to use these images and/or audio files and your request will be sent to the user for consideration.
+Describe how you intend to use these images and/or audio files and your request will be sent to the author for consideration.

-Your request has been successfully submitted to the user for consideration.
+Your request has been successfully submitted to the author for consideration.

 We acknowledge the Traditional Owners of this land and acknowledge their continuing connection to their culture.
 We pay our respects to their Elders past and present.